renaefae/faeportal/README.md

 ### Scholarship

 As part of the Decolonize Your Syllabus movement (#decolonizeyoursyllabus), Renae's academic interests center on writers of color from across the American Hemisphere.
-Her scholarly interests also delve into occult practices and worldviews, such as:
+Her scholarly interests also delve into occult practices and worldviews.
+Renae's interests include:

+- Epic poets across the Americas
 - witch culture
 - popular culture centered on Pagan practice
 - goddess-centered religious paths